Sports Action Video Prompts: 10 Athletic Motion Templates

 Common mistakes

-• No slow-motion cue at the peak — the impact frame blurs past and reads as miss
+• No slow-motion cue at the peak — the impact frame blurs past and reads as a miss

-• Past 8 seconds — landings and follow-throughs deform
+• Past 8 seconds — landings and follow-throughs deform once you exceed a single generation

 How to push results further

-• Combine three clips: explosion (template 1), peak (template 2 or 9), landing (template 8) — that’s a 15-second ad structure
+• Stitch three clips — explosion (template 1), peak (template 2 or 9), landing (template 8) — into a 15-second ad structure

 FAQ